jburzynski/TypeGenDocs/source/usingtypegen.rst

 All converters available out-of-the-box in TypeGen are both *name converters* and *type name converters* (implement both interfaces).
 The natively available converters are:

-* *NoChangeConverter* - the default converter, has a special use in TypeGen - it's always used at the beginning of the converter chain (the converter chain will be described later).
-Shouldn't be used outside TypeGen.Core.
 * *PascalCaseToCamelCaseConverter* - converts PascalCase names to camelCase names
 * *PascalCaseToKebabCaseConverter* - converts PascalCase names to kebab-case names
 * *UnderscoreCaseToCamelCaseConverter* - converts underscore_case (or UNDERSCORE_CASE) names to camelCase names